-Please note that the literary texts or works you choose to analyse in paper 2, the higherlevel essay and in the individual oral must not coincide.
+Please note that the literary texts or works you choose to analyse in paper 2, the higher-level essay and in the individual oral must not coincide.

 In the IB Diploma Programme, you must choose a Language A course in either your mother tongue or your language of education.
-German mother tongue students must take the German A Lit course at HL.